 Germans often say “Ordnung muss sein!”
 (Order must be) and will often get headache when some things are not planned and not in order.
 Their discipline when it comes to separating and taking the trash out and having everything in schedule is just awesome.
 It’s one of the things that I have learned to adapt whether be it in my personal space or in the things that I should be doing.
 Not all Germans are spontaneous.
 A meeting or a get together should at least be arranged two weeks prior.

-- Football is not just a game.
-It’s a Religion.
+Football is not just a sport.
+It’s Religion.

 I once went out one afternoon only to find the streets and the public transport almost empty.
 Everyone is at the pubs or at home watching if they are not able to secure tickets to watch it live.
 It is like when our famous Filipino boxer Manny Pacquiao has a boxing match.
 There’s almost zero crime rates because even the burglars, rapists and other criminals are also watching.